Pizzaboi87/business-card/README.md

-This project has made for Scrimba's React course.
+This project was made for Scrimba's React course as the first solo project.

 ## About Scrimba